EarthScope/mseed2sac/doc/mseed2sac.md

 ## <a id='about-sac'>About Sac</a>

 <p >Seismic Analysis Code (SAC) is a general purpose interactive program designed for the study of sequential signals, especially timeseries data.
-Originally developed at the Lawrence Livermore National Laboratory the SAC software package is also available from IRIS.</p>
+The SAC software package and format was originally developed at the Lawrence Livermore National Laboratory.</p>

 ## <a id='author'>Author</a>

 <pre >
 Chad Trabant
-IRIS Data Management Center
+EarthScope Data Services
 </pre>